 Typically, an ambulance may transport two lying and three sitting or one lying and up to six sitting.
 Of the sitting positions, the treating crew members must also be accommodated, and the front passenger seat may be utilized for non-ill passengers.

 When necessary, the ambulance may proceed to a second location to pick up additional patients.

-Continuity of Operations: The below chart illustrates how
+Continuity of Operations: The below chart illustrates how: